If a client offers a position but less pay for the first few months because of my lack of experience in a technology should I accept the offer?

 What it means is, can you continue doing what you are doing and still learn the new technology?

 As an example, if you are a WordPress developer and want to consider WooCommerce and need some industry exposure.

-If you are not offered a better pay, then how about going for the less work as a WordPress developer and use the extra time to learn WooCommerce.
+If you aren’t getting better pay, then how about going for the less work as a WordPress developer and use the extra time to learn WooCommerce.

 Once you have some experience, you can go for full pay instead of less pay and get the exposure as well.

-This is how I do it and it is a really helpful way of moving to the new technology.
-I start working less on one technology and move to the other technology for my own sites.
-It helps me get my sites moved over to the new technology as well as get some industry exposure.
+It is how I do it, and it is a constructive way of moving to the new technology.
+I start working less on one technology and move to the other technology for my sites.
+It helps me get my websites moved over to the new technology as well as get some industry exposure.

 It the meantime I work on contributing to the open source by working out some plugins I may need that aren’t readily available.
 As I share them for free, I can use them as a reference to prove my expertise.

 How Important is the Industry Exposure?

 The next important thing one should consider is, how significant is the hands-on industry experience is?